 Wren J6973 ready for first flight, Ashton Park, Preston 5th April 1923.

-Construction of the Wren started on 5th February 1923 at English Electric’s Dick, Kerr works in Preston, Lancashire and was completed exactly two months later, designated ‘Wren’ and given the serial J6973.
-It had a wooden structure with a traditional fabric covering, powered by a 3 hp 398cc ABC motor-cycle engine adapted for aircraft use.
+Construction of the Wren started on 5th February 1923 at English Electric’s Dick, Kerr works in Preston, and was completed exactly two months later.
+It was designated as the ‘Wren’ and given the serial J6973.
+It had a wooden fuselage and wing structure with a traditional fabric covering, powered by a 3 hp 398cc ABC motor-cycle engine adapted for aircraft use.

-The prototype appeared at the RAF Pageant at Hendon in June 1923 and again flew very well and created a great amount of interest.
-It was retained at Hendon for a further week before being handed over to the Aeroplane Experimental Establishment (AEE) at Martlesham Heath, Suffolk for its official handling trials.
+The prototype appeared at the RAF Pageant at Hendon in June 1923 and again it flew very well, creating a great amount of interest.
+It was retained at Hendon for a further week before being handed over for its official handling trials to the Aeroplane Experimental Establishment (AEE) at Martlesham Heath, Suffolk.

-Their report of 4th September 1923 noted a maximum level speed of 49 mph, a landing speed of approximately 25 mph, confirming the manufacturer’s trials’ figures and lending credence to the company’s claims.
+Their report dated 4th September 1923, noted a maximum level speed of 49 mph, a landing speed of approximately 25 mph, both confirming the manufacturer’s trials’ figures and lending credence to the company’s claims.

-It did, however, note that in banks of over about 15 degrees and when correcting large wing ‘bumps’, the ailerons became very stiff and gave the impression that further pressure would break some part - possibly due to warping of the main planes near the wing tips.
+It did, however, note that in banks of over 15 degrees, and when correcting large wing ‘bumps’, the ailerons became very stiff and gave the impression that further pressure would break some part - possibly due to warping of the main planes near the wing tips.

-No.3 was placed on the civil register as G-EBNV in April 1926 until it was withdrawn from service in 1929.
+No.3 was placed on the civil register (G-EBNV) in April 1926 although it was withdrawn from service in 1929.

-In 1924, Longton’s No.4 Wren had been placed in the Science Museum, London where it remained for over 22 years until it was returned to the English Electric Co. at Preston for restoration.
-It remained in storage near its Lancashire birthplace until 1954 when a request was made by the Shuttleworth Trust for the aircraft to be donated so it could undergo a rebuild to restore it to airworthy condition.
+In 1924, Longton’s No.4 Wren was placed in the Science Museum in London where it remained on display for over 22-years until it was returned to the English Electric Co. at Preston for restoration.
+It remained in storage near its Lancashire birthplace until 1954 when a request was made by the Shuttleworth Trust for the aircraft to be donated, so it could undergo a rebuild to restore it to airworthy condition.

 English Electric Wren 1956 post restoration flight.

-The first flight of the restored No.4 aircraft was achieved by Peter Hillwood on 25th September 1956 and it reached a maximum altitude of 250ft, engine power being the limiting factor.
-Eventually, the aircraft was to reach an altitude of 1200ft in subsequent flights.
+The first flight of the restored No.4 aircraft was achieved by Peter Hillwood on 25th September 1956 where it reached a maximum altitude of 250 ft, engine power being the only limiting factor.
+Eventually, the aircraft was to reach an altitude of 1,200 ft in subsequent flights.

 The Wren, barely able to reach 50mph, overflies the supersonic P1A at Warton.

-The Wren was eventually handed over to the Shuttleworth Trust on 15th September 1957 in the presence of its designer W. O. Manning and went on to make regular appearances at their flying displays at Old Warden Airfield in Bedfordshire.
+The Wren was eventually handed over to the Shuttleworth Trust on 15th September 1957 in the presence of its designer W. O. Manning and it went on to make regular appearances at their flying displays at Old Warden Airfield, Bedfordshire.